chambln/chambln.github.io/src/posts/2019-06-26-rc-shell-setup.md

   user's shell by reading /etc/passwd (which is what `chsh` changes).
   Other terminals may need additional configuration.

 [^4]: Unlike the Bourne shell, *rc* does not support aliases.
-Use functions instead (although I found that in some other versions of *rc*, their names cannot override built-in names like `ls`).
+Use functions instead!
+The `builtin` keyword should be used to avoid infinite recursion.

   [Plan 9]: https://9p.io/plan9
   [Plan 9 from User Space]: https://9fans.github.io/plan9port